davaya/jadn2/docs/im-summary.md

 > An information modeling language is a formal syntax that allows users to capture data
 > semantics and constraints.

-That covers a broad range of activity, but a primary use of information models is to specify the information content of data communicated between processes.
+This hints at the primary reasons for using an information model:

+1. **High Level** - not only is an IM sharable, stable and structured, it is a high level specification focused on information **requirements** rather than implementation details.
+This makes an IM suitable for initial conceptual design where details are unknown or distracting, down to implementation and deployment where unambiguous specification of details using a formal syntax make or break robustness and interoperability.
+2. **Language Independent** - because an IM is requirements focused, a single specification applies to all data formats, and a single information value (described below) ensures lossless conversion between literal values in any data format.

 An information modeling language defines information in a way that is representation-independent both within a process and when stored or communicated among processes.
 Consider an example with two different processing environments and two different message formats where an information model defines the semantics and constraints of an arbitrary data type "Foo":